ugbodagadave/Esther/README.md

     ```
     This will start the bot, and it will begin listening for your commands in Telegram.

+## 💬 Conversational Features

+Esther understands natural language, so you can interact with it just like talking to a friend:

+### Example Conversations
+- **"Hello Esther!"** → Esther introduces herself and asks what you'd like to do
+- **"What's the price of Bitcoin?"** → Gets current BTC price
+- **"I want to buy some Ethereum"** → Starts the wallet addition process
+- **"Show me my portfolio"** → Displays your current holdings and values
+- **"Give me market insights"** → Provides personalized market analysis
+- **"What can you do?"** → Lists all available features

+### Intelligent Model Selection
+Esther automatically chooses the best AI model for your request:
+- **Gemini 2.5 Flash**: Fast responses for simple queries and basic tasks
+- **Gemini 2.5 Pro**: Deep analysis for complex trading decisions and insights

 ## ⚙️ Settings

 ### Demo Mode ("Dry Run")